 \section{Non-linear aspects and phase-space study of the Kozai-Lidov problem}

-In~\cref{subsec:2timescale}, we reviewed the KL problem along with the exact solution in the absence of RR.
-Since we use a small eccentricity approximation in our work, we restricted the initial conditions to $\iota_0 \lesssim 40^{\circ}$ and $e_0 \lesssim 0.1$ so that the small eccentricity approximation is not violated.
+In Sec.~\ref{subsec:2timescale}, we reviewed the KL problem along with the exact solution in the absence of RR.
+Since we use a small-eccentricity approximation in our work, we restricted the initial conditions to $\iota_0 \lesssim 40^{\circ}$ and $e_0 \lesssim 0.1$ so that the small-eccentricity approximation is not violated.
 We now show how we obtained the constraints on $\iota_0$ by reviewing the non-linear properties of the KL oscillations in the absence of RR.
-We study the dynamical phase space behavior as well as the behavior of $\emax$ and $\emin$ on $\iota_0$ and $\omega_0$ for a given $e_0$. \\
+We study the dynamical phase-space behavior as well as the behavior of $\emax$ and $\emin$ on $\iota_0$ and $\omega_0$ for a given $e_0$.

 There are broadly two types of phase-space trajectories -- \emph{circulating} and \emph{librating}, which are determined by the values of $\zeta$ and $\gamma$.
-There is a separatrix that characterizes the two types of phase space trajectories and it is defined by $\gamma_{sp} = \gamma (e_0=0)$ and can be expressed as
+There is a separatrix that characterizes the two types of phase-space trajectories and it is defined by $\gamma_{sp} = \gamma (e_0=0)$ and can be expressed as

-We summarize the behavior of the trajectories (see~\cite{Kinoshita:2007,kozai,lidov}) below \parskip{-0.024cm} \parsep{-0.024cm} \begin{itemize} \item \underline{\emph{Circulating I}}: If $\zeta>3/5$, then the motion is circulating and there is no resonance region in phase space (small amplitude oscillations in eccentricity and inclination, while the pericenter advances).
+We summarize the behavior of the trajectories (see~\cite{Kinoshita:2007,kozai,lidov}) below \parskip{-0.2cm} \parsep{-0.2cm} \begin{itemize} \item \underline{\emph{Circulating I}}: If $\zeta>3/5$, then the motion is circulating and there is no resonance region in phase-space (small amplitude oscillations in eccentricity and inclination, while the pericenter advances).
 Looking at this, we see that this reduces to the requirement that $c_{i0}^2 > 3/(5 x_0)$, where $c_{i0} \equiv \cos^2 \iota_0$.
-Since $x_0>0$ always, we have $c_{i0}^2 > 3/5$. \item \underline{\emph{Circulating II}}: If $\zeta<3/5$ and $\gamma> \gamma_{sp}$, then the motion is again circulating, but there is a resonance region (typically close to $\omega_0 = \pi /2$) in phase space, leading to large amplitude of oscillations in eccentricity and inclination, while the pericenter advances. \item \underline{\emph{Librating}}: If $\zeta<3/5$ and $\gamma<\gamma_{sp}$, then the motion is librating, meaning that the pericenter, inclination, and eccentricity oscillate about the resonance point.
-This typically occurs around $\omega_0 = \pi/2$ (can lead to large amplitude oscillations). \end{itemize} In \emph{Circulating I}, the behavior of the roots $\{ x_0^*, x_1^*, x_2^*\}$ is such that $x_1^*<x_0^*<x_2^*$ (see~\cite{Kinoshita:2007,kozai,lidov}) which implies that $\alpha_0 =x_1^*, \alpha_1 = x_0^*$, and $\alpha_2 = x_2^*$.
-We use this particular hierarchy of the roots when we restrict to small eccentricities.
+Since $x_0>0$ always, we have $c_{i0}^2 > 3/5$. \item \underline{\emph{Circulating II}}: If $\zeta<3/5$ and $\gamma> \gamma_{sp}$, then the motion is again circulating, but there is a resonance region (typically close to $\omega_0 = \pi /2$) in phase-space, leading to large-amplitude of oscillations in eccentricity and inclination, while the pericenter advances. \item \underline{\emph{Librating}}: If $\zeta<3/5$ and $\gamma<\gamma_{sp}$, then the motion is librating, meaning that the pericenter, inclination, and eccentricity oscillate about the resonance point.
+This typically occurs around $\omega_0 = \pi/2$ (can lead to large-amplitude oscillations). \end{itemize}